Kerala Assembly Speaker seeks CM response to breach of privilege motion over mentor controversy | Politics

 ''But, Mathew Kuzhalnadan, MLA, who raised the allegation, has proved that she (CM's daughter) had.
 So, we are going to move a privilege motion against the CM,'' he had said.

-During the discussions on an adjournment motion moved by the Opposition on June 28 over the vandalism of Congress MP Rahul Gandhi's Wayanad office, Kuzhalnadan had claimed that a director of an international consultancy firm allegedly linked to an accused in the gold-smuggling case was the mentor of Vijayan's daughter.
+During the discussions on an adjournment motion moved by the Opposition over the gold smuggling in diplomatic bag issue, Kuzhalnadan had claimed that a director of an international consultancy firm allegedly linked to an accused in the gold-smuggling case was the mentor of Vijayan's daughter.

 As the discussion concluded, the Chief Minister expressed his displeasure at the mention of his daughter and her company and attacked Kuzhalnadan, claiming that he was telling a ''blatant lie.''
 Other LDF MLAs had also criticised Kuzhalnadan thereafter.